bryson1221/bryson1221.github.io/about/index.md

 I proudly served six years in the United States Navy as a Second Class Petty Officer Cryptologic Technician - Technical and was honorably discharged in 2017.

-In my spare time, I love to PC games.
+In my spare time, I love PC gaming.
 Historically, I have loved all Blizzard games, though recently it has been a lot of League of Legends and Path of Exile.